algosec/prevasio-cicd-container-security-action/README.md

 ## Prevasio CI/CD Container Security

 AlgoSec-Prevasio CI/CD Container Security solution is an extensible security plugin platform that provides an automated scan for Docker Containers.
 AlgoSec-Prevasio will build and scan the image as part of the user GitHub repo CI process.
+The action is available only to registered AlgoSec Prevasio CNAPP users.
+For the official trial, click [here](https://www.algosec.com/products/algosec-cloud/).

 ### Action parameters
 |Parameter|Description|Required|Default|Type|